resurtm/roguelike/README.md

 - [x] Cleanup a bit `wgpu`/`winit` implementation.
 - [x] Github Actions (basic CI/CD).
 - [ ] Better configuration management.
+- [ ] Update to the Rust 2024 edition.
 - [ ] Implement basic level editor (maybe Leptos web-based; doesn't have to be "native").
 - [ ] Allow to select the different `wgpu` backends (not just Vulkan, but also OpenGL, etc.).
 - [ ] Bump all dependency versions and migrate to new versions (especially `wgpu`/`winit`).